-- Chalon: UK-based Chalon produces gorgeous, unique, handcrafted freestanding units (among other pieces).
+- Chalon: This UK-based Chalon produces gorgeous, unique, handcrafted freestanding units (among other pieces).

 - GD Arredementi.
 This company makes the Fortuna line of freestanding cabinets, designed by Luciano Dal Bello.

 - Colombini.
-Offers Italian-style freestanding cabinets in several lines.
+This company offers Italian-style freestanding cabinets in several lines.

 - Gamadecor.
-An Italian manufacturer offering several lines of modern freestanding cabinets.
+This Italian manufacturer offers several lines of modern freestanding cabinets.